What is a heat pump?

 - More eco-friendly: Heat pumps use clean and renewable energy sources, not fossil fuels.
 So they can greatly reduce your home’s carbon footprint.

-- Potential tax credits: Heat pumps qualify for federal tax credits.
-Depending on your location, you may be eligible for state credits as well.
+Potential tax credits: Potential tax credits and rebates: Heat pumps qualify for federal tax credits of up to 30 percent of their cost through 2032, 26 percent for 2033 and 22 percent for 2034.
+Depending on your location and income, you may be eligible for state rebates of up to $8,000 as well.

 What are the disadvantages of heat pumps?